 Fibre is what keeps stomachs running and digestive systems working.
 If your child is facing bouts of constipation, chances are that she’s running low on fibre.
-Hydration and fibre, together combined, are what constitute a healthy digestive system.
-Keep reading to learn about fibre-rich foods for kids and everything else to know about it.
+Hydration and fibre, combined together, are what constitute a healthy digestive system.
+Keep reading to learn about fibre-rich foods for kids and how you can add them to your child’s diet.

-If you’re thinking why bother adding more fiber to your child’s diet, you’d be glad to know that for starters, it may prevent diabetes since it’s filling.
-Fibre makes the digestive tract work better and treats constipation which will make life much easier for you since you don’t have to wake up to the cries of your toddler in the middle of the night.
+If you’re thinking why to bother adding more fibre to your child’s diet, you’d be glad to know that for starters, it may prevent diabetes since it’s filling.
+Fibre makes the digestive tract work better and treats constipation, which will make life much easier for you since you don’t have to wake up to the cries of your toddler in the middle of the night.

-The National Institute of Diabetes And Digestive And Kidney Diseases recommends children between one and eight years old should consume between 14 to 31 grams of fibre a day.
-There are plenty of fibre-rich foods in the aisle of your grocery stores and we’ll discuss them below.
+The National Institute of Diabetes and Digestive and Kidney Diseases recommends children between one to eight years should consume between 14 to 31 grams of fibre a day.
+There are plenty of fibre-rich foods in the aisle of your grocery stores that can help meet this requirement, and we’ll discuss them below.

-Can You Give Your Kid Too Much Fiber?
+Can You Give Your Kid Too Much Fibre?

-Too much of anything good becomes too bad and you’ll quickly realize that adding too much fibre to your kid’s diet will cause pain, bloating and very many trips to the bathroom.
+Too much of anything good becomes bad, and you’ll quickly realise that adding too much fibre to your kid’s diet will cause pain, bloating, and lead to many trips to the bathroom.
 Technically speaking, fibre is a non-digestible carbohydrate and improves bowel regularity in the human body.
-Constipation also happens if your child consumes too much fibre and too little water, so make sure they’re staying hydrated throughout the day for enhanced digestion.
-Pair fibre with glasses of water to make sure that the proteins, vitamins, and minerals, in foods are absorbed properly.
+Your child may have constipation if she consumes too much fibre and too little water, so make sure she’s staying hydrated throughout the day for enhanced digestion.
+Pair fibre with glasses of water to make sure that the proteins, vitamins, and minerals present in foods are absorbed properly.
 Fibre intake should come from different food-sources for optimal health and growth.

-Kids are picky eaters and carefully selecting the appropriate foods for them becomes a chore for many.
-If you’re scratching your head wondering how to get them to consume the recommended dose of fibre, you’ll be glad to know some foods to stock up on, that they’ll happily eat.
+Kids are picky eaters and carefully selecting the right foods for them becomes a chore for many.
+If you’re scratching your head wondering how to get them to consume the recommended dose of fibre, you’ll be glad to find some foods to stock up on that they’ll happily eat.

 An apple a day keeps the doctor away!
-One apple delivers up to 3.6 grams of fibre and you can spruce things up by adding some peanut butter on top which brings another 1.6 grams of fibre – a combo your kid simply can’t resist.
+One apple delivers up to 3.6 grams of fibre, and you can spruce things up by adding some peanut butter on top, which brings another 1.6 grams of fibre.
+Apple and peanut butter – a combo your kid wouldn’t be able to resist.

-Low in calories and uber-healthy, three cups of popped popcorn gives you 2 grams of fibre.
+Low in calories and super-healthy, three cups of popped popcorn gives you 2 grams of fibre.